giacomo-ascari/smc7-semester-project/Guide.md

         - make sure, that `someOtherBlock` has been properly initialized (meaning the constructor here) before
     - to route input from the physical input
         - `<someName>->setInputReference(physical_ins->getChannel(n), 0);` with n being the input channel number 0-3
-5. Within `void AudioCallback(AudioHandle::InputBuffer in, AudioHandle::OutputBuffer out, size_t size)` call the handle method of your block by `<someName> -> handle()`
+5. Within `void AudioCallback(AudioHandle::InputBuffer in, AudioHandle::OutputBuffer out, size_t size)` call the process method of your block by `<someName> -> process()`
-    - Keep in mind to call all the `handle()`-methods in the correct order
+    - Keep in mind to call all the `process()`-methods in the correct order
-    - If a block you want to "handle" requires input of another block, the other block needs to be called first!
+    - If a block you want to "process" requires input of another block, the other block needs to be called first!

 > Special note: there should be only once instance of `KnobMap` per knob.
 If you want to route a knob to multiple Blocks, just do step 4. for every Block you want to feed with knob values